Custom Identity Mappings

 Enable Use Email By Default to automatically map users based on email attributes

-For Destination Data Source Type, select the target systems for identity mapping
+For Destination Data Source Type, select the target system for identity mapping

 Click Add Property Matcher to create a mapping rule